Gauss Composition for P^1, and the universal Jacobian of the Hurwitz space of double covers: Background and setup

 \subsection{Background on $\mathscr W_{2,1}$}

-In order to take limits of families of double covering pairs, we allow the line bundle $M$ to degenerate to a traceable $\O_C$-module. \begin{definition} A \defi{double covering pair} of $S$ is a pair $(f: X\to S, M)$ where $f: X\to S$ is a double cover and where $M$ is a traceable $\O_X$-module.
+In order to take limits of families of double covering pairs, we allow the line bundle $M$ to degenerate to a traceable $\O_C$-module.
+(Recall from Defn.~\ref{defn:linbinquad} the definition of a traceable module.) \begin{definition} A \defi{double covering pair} of $S$ is a pair $(f: X\to S, M)$ where $f: X\to S$ is a double cover and where $M$ is a traceable $\O_X$-module.
 An isomorphism $(f: X\to S,M)\to (f':X'\to S,M')$ is a pair $(\iota, \nu)$ where $\iota: X\to X'$ is an isomorphism such that $f'\circ \iota=f$, and where $\nu$ is an isomorphism between $\iota^* M'$ and $M$. \end{definition} In \S\ref{S:defJbar}, we introduce a moduli stack which parametrizes double covering pairs of $\P^1$.
-This allows us to study universally closed stacks which contain $\mathscr J^{2,g,n}$.
+For each $g$ and $n$, this allows us to study universally closed stacks which contain $\mathscr J^{2,g,n}$.
 As noted in the introduction, our main constructions are related to a geometric version of Gauss composition for $\P^1$.
 Hence, the following definition is essential to our approach.

 \begin{definition} A \defi{linear binary quadratic form} on $S$ is a triple $(V,L,p)$, where $V$ is a rank $2$-bundle vector bundle on $S$, $L$ is a line bundle on $S$, and $p\in H^0(S,\Sym^2 V \otimes L)$.
 An isomorphism from $(V,L,p)\to (V',L',p')$ is given by isomophisms $\iota: V\isom V', \nu:L\isom L'$ such that the induced map $\Sym^2(\iota)\otimes \nu: \Sym^2(V)\otimes L \to \Sym^2(V')\otimes L'$ sends $p$ to $p'$. \end{definition}